hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 This plays the nice effect on how Roland tells a story within a story when, once at Brown's place, recalls his time spent in Tull.

-The town folk, rallied by the preacher woman, has beaten, raped and desfigured Allie.
+The town folk, rallied by the preacher woman, has beaten, raped and disfigured Allie.
 She begs Roland to kill her.
-O Discordia! she screams before getting a headshot (Discodia! cries Zoltan, the crow has been listenting all along).
+O Discordia! she screams before getting a headshot (Discodia! cries Zoltan, the crow has been listening all along).

 In the last palaver, the Man in Black also mentions the reasons behind following the Crimson King: